DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 So what do you do now?

-It is much easier said than done, but after being forced to DNF, try to move past it as quickly as you can instead of dwelling on something you can’t change.
+It is much easier said than done, but after being forced to DNF, try to move past it as quickly as possible instead of dwelling on something you can’t change.

 You’ll show that race whose boss!

-A very small percentage of us run for a living.
-Most of us, we run for fun.
+A very small percentage of athletes run for a living.
+Most of us run for fun.

 Yes, we put months and months of training and effort into our races, and yes, sometimes it doesn’t go as planned.
 But there will be other races, other trips, other memories to be made.